seabassgonzalez/seabassgonzalez.github.io/_posts/2016-03-03-whatIsThis.markdown

 date:   2016-03-02 22:47:43 -0800
 categories: jekyll update
 ---
 Completing the pre-coursework curriculum has been a daunting challenge, especially with the pressing cohort start date.
 Working full time really takes nearly <em>all</em> time and it’s been difficult squeezing in spurts of productive learning.
 Before finding my way to Telegraph Academy, I had tried my hand at many tutorial courses, katas, and attended a few of Hack Reactor’s [Algorithm Study Groups](http://www.meetup.com/hackreactor/events/228753374/), but the first sprint and assessment required deeper comfort with the material right off the bat.
+More time commitment is necessary.

 The hands-on emphasis using live professional tools, languages, and technologies sped my trajectory enormously.
 It’s clear that we’ll hit the ground running on Day 1 – beyond the obvious familiarity with github, the command line, and basic Javascript syntax and patterns, we've been required to show growing comfort with more general Computer Science concepts.